Assertores/Assertores.github.io/GladiatorAcademy.md

 ## My Work

-I chose to work at the front-end as we already had a back-end developer with more experience in this type of games.
+I chose to work as front-end programmer as we already had a back-end developer with more experience with this type of games.

 ## Links